 Plus, Kansas City is home to 11 Fortune 1000 companies and numerous mid-sized businesses, providing graduates with exceptional opportunities for career growth and advancement.

 97.2% of graduates are employed or accepted into graduate school within six months.

 Undergraduate Degree Programs and Minors

 The Helzberg School of Management offers an AACSB accredited Bachelor of Science in business administration in addition to minors and certificates in various fields.
-The Helzberg School also works with the College of Arts & Sciences to offer a BA in Economics.
+The Helzberg School also works with the College of Arts and Sciences to offer a Bachelor of Arts in Economics.

 Business Administration - General Concentration

 Financial Markets and Economic Analysis

 BA Degree (conferred through the College of Arts and Sciences):

 Economics - Global Perspective

 Rockhurst prepares you for the business environment with hands-on learning opportunities in active business settings.
 As a Helzberg student, you will benefit from numerous internship opportunities, participate in resume building business projects, tap into our extensive network of employers and engage in capstone projects that have businesses taking notice.
 Here are a few examples: